The A-Team (film): Plot

-U.S. Army Special Forces Ranger John "Hannibal" Smith is held captive in Mexico by corrupt Federal Police officers working for renegade General Javier Tuco.
-Hannibal escapes and sets out to rescue his friend Templeton "Face" Peck, who is also held captive at Tuco's ranch.
-Hannibal rescues Face after enlisting former Ranger B.A.
-Baracus, driving to the rescue in B.A.'s modified GMC Vandura.
-Pursued by Tuco, they stop at a nearby Army hospital to recruit a pilot H.M.
-"Howling Mad" Murdock.
-They flee in a medical helicopter, pursued by Tuco in a dogfight.
-They lure Tuco's helicopter into American airspace, where it is shot down by a fighter jet for trespassing, killing Tuco.
+U.S. Army Special Forces Ranger John "Hannibal" Smith escapes from corrupt Federal Police officers working for renegade General Javier Tuco in Mexico, and returns to rescue his friend Templeton "Face" Peck with help from fellow Ranger B.A.
+Baracus.
+The trio evade Tuco's pursuit in B.A.'s modified GMC Vandura, stopping at an Army hospital to recruit a pilot H.M.
+"Howling Mad" Murdock who flies them off in a medical helicopter.
+In an ensuing dogfight Tuco's helicopter is lured into American airspace and shot down.

 Eight years later, in Iraq, Hannibal is contacted by CIA Special Activities Division operative Lynch, who assigns them on a black operation to recover U.S. Treasury plates and over $1 billion in cash slated to move out of Baghdad.
-Hannibal's commanding officer, General Morrison, consents to the operation but Morrison seems somewhat pensive about the mission.
-Face's former girlfriend, Defense Criminal Investigative Service Captain Charissa Sosa, also tries to discourage the team from getting the plates.
-The mission proceeds regardless, and is successful, but when the team returns to base, both the money and Morrison's vehicle are destroyed by Brock Pike and his men from the private security firm Black Forest.

-Without Morrison, the only proof that they were authorized to act, Hannibal, Face, Murdock, and B.A. are court-martialed, sentenced to ten years in separate supermax prisons, and dishonorably discharged.
-Because the plates were her responsibility, Sosa is demoted to lieutenant.
+Hannibal's commanding officer, General Morrison, reluctantly consents to the operation.
+Face's former girlfriend, Defense Criminal Investigative Service Captain Charissa Sosa, tries to discourage the team from getting the plates.
+The team succeeds but on return to base, both the money and Morrison's vehicle are destroyed by Brock Pike and his men from the private security firm Black Forest.
+Without proof Morrison authorized the mission, Hannibal, Face, Murdock, and B.A. are court-martialed, sentenced to ten years in separate supermax prisons, and dishonorably discharged while Sosa is demoted to lieutenant.